athulbenny/github-slideshow/_posts/0000-01-03-athulbenny.md

 ---
-layout: slide
+layout: slide up
-title: "Welcome to our second slide!"
+title: "Welcome to our my third slide!"
 ---
 Your text
 Use the left arrow to go back!
+Use the right arrow to go front